 Break

-Charlie looked blankly at his cellphone.
+THE CELLPHONE defiantly laid idly on his hand as Charlie stared somberly at it.
 He was willing it to ring, or at least play that stupid tune that he chose for when a text message came in.
 But it wasn't giving in to his wishes.

 He sighed.